JackExarion/Church_Registration_Attendance/SETUP.md

    - **Name**: Your full name
    - **Email**: Your email address
    - **Password**: Choose a secure password
-   - **Role**: Select "Admin" for full access
+   - **Role**: Select "Admin" for full access (or "Member" for limited access)
 3. Click "Register"

 ### Step 3: Member Registration Flow
 **For Members:**
 1. Register with role "Member"
-2. Complete the member information form
+2. Immediately complete the Member Information form (shown right after registration)
+3. The system automatically creates a basic member entry at registration and updates it after the form is submitted
-3. Login to access the system
+4. Login to access the system (Members can access only Overview and Members)

 **For Admins:**
 1. Register with role "Admin"